School Exclusion Protocols

 Return to school criteria

-If the close contact develops symptoms, COVID-19 diagnostic testing is recommended, regardless of vaccination status, and the school should follow protocols for excluding symptomatic individuals from school for 14 days (Situation #2).
+If the close contact develops symptoms, COVID-19 diagnostic testing is recommended, regardless of vaccination status, and the school should follow protocols for excluding symptomatic individuals from school for five days, plus five additional days of masking around others (Situation #2).

 If the close contact is not tested, they are treated as a probable case (Situation #2).